frovedis/frovedis/doc/tutorial/tutorial.md

 environment, please confirm that the file can be accessed by the worker.

 (If you are using NFS, there might be a problem when saving a file, because it does not support parallel write.
-If envirnment variable `FROVEDIS_SEQUENTIAL_SAVE` is set to `true`, save is done sequentially to avoid this problem.
+If environment variable `FROVEDIS_SEQUENTIAL_SAVE` is set to `true`, save is done sequentially to avoid this problem.
 This is set by default if you are using rpm distribution and using x86env.sh or veenv.sh to set environment.)